nulab/go-typetalk/README.md

 ## Prerequisite

-To use this library, you must have a valid client ID and client secret provided by Typetalk.
-To register a new client application.
+To use this library, you must have a valid [client id and client secret](https://developer.nulab-inc.com/docs/typetalk/auth#oauth2) provided by Typetalk and register a new client application.
+Or you can use the [Typetalk Token](https://developer.nulab-inc.com/docs/typetalk/auth#tttoken).

 ## Installation